Karim-tari/RFC/proposals/181029-overview.md

 * Implement a hybrid PoW algorithm.
 This strategy has it's own set of problems _[citation needed]_.
 * [Merge mining](https://tari-labs.github.io/tari-university/merged-mining/merged-mining-scene/MergedMiningIntroduction.html).
-  This approach is not without its own risks but offers the best trade-offs in terms of bootstrapping the network and offers high levels of security from day one.
+  This approach is not without its own risks but offers the best trade-offs in terms of bootstrapping the network and could offer high levels of hash rate from day one if the parent blockchain miners opt in and high levels of 51% attack resistance if the resulting hash rate is sufficiently distributed among mining pools.
   Given Tari's relationship with Monero, a merge-mined strategy with Monero makes the most sense.

 ## The second layer